Today, I will show you how to make $10,000 month per teaching piano.

-Earlier this year, I wrote a detailed post on the best way to get new piano students in 2016.
+Earlier this year, I wrote a detailed post on the best way to get new piano students.
 In that post, I showed that traditional advertising methods are often 6x – 10x more expensive than using digital advertising.

 Because of this, I switched all my marketing and all marketing for the studios I advise.
 We are completely digital now.

-There are many options out there, but my favorites in 2016 are:
+There are many options out there, but my favorites are: